shubhammirajkar/superstore_azure_de_project/README.md

 ## Steps to Replicate:

+### 1. Amazon S3 Bucket Setup:
+   - Set up an Amazon S3 bucket using the AWS Management Console.
+   -
-### 1. Azure Blob Storage Setup:
+### 2. Azure Blob Storage Setup:
    - Follow the Azure documentation to create a Blob Storage account.

-### 2. Amazon S3 Bucket Setup:
-   - Set up an Amazon S3 bucket using the AWS Management Console.

 ### 3. Azure Data Factory Pipeline:
    - Develop an Azure Data Factory pipeline to copy data from Amazon S3 to Azure Blob.